New Jersey is the fifth smallest US state, yet it’s the most densely populated state in the country.

-Sandy extended 900 miles wide in diameter, brought in a storm surge of up to nine feet, destroyed infrastructure, homes, trees, power lines, and killed more than 30 people in New Jersey alone.
-Sandy affected multiple US states, Jamaica, and Cuba and resulted in billions of dollars worth of damages.
+Sandy extended 900 miles wide in diameter, brought in a storm surge of up to nine feet.
+It destroyed infrastructure, homes, trees, power lines, and killed more than 43 people in New Jersey alone.
+Sandy affected multiple US states, Jamaica, and Cuba.
+The damage estimates were in the billions of dollars.

 Some sources say that the state is slowly sinking due to the land's ongoing subsidence, global warming, and rising sea levels.
 If this is indeed the case, more inland cities will become threatened by flood waters and storms.